Maxine A Weinstein

 312 Healy Hall

 Most of Dr. Weinstein's work explores the behavioral and biological dimensions of reproduction and aging.
-Her most recent research is in the emerging area of biodemography.
 She is currently working on two research projects that are funded by the NIH.
-The first explores the reciprocal relations among stress, health, and the social environment among the elderly.
+The first explores the reciprocal relations among stress, health, and the social environment among the elderly in Taiwan.
 The second is a follow-up study of midlife in the United States.
 Both studies include a wide range of self-reported data and biomarkers.
-Her most recent book is Biosocial Surveys, an edited volume that examines what we have learned -- and hope to learn -- from the integration of biomarkers into social science surveys.
+Her most recent edited volume is "Sociality, Hierarchy, Health: Comparative Biodemography".
 She has been at Georgetown University since 1987.

 - PhD (1981) Princeton University, Sociology